-A solution is to interpose a captive insurance company between the pension trustees and the reinsurer.
+One option is to interpose a captive insurance company between the pension trustees and the reinsurer.

-Guernsey is seeing an increasing number of transactions which use special purpose insurance companies, in the form of incorporated cells, for this purpose.
+Guernsey has seen a significant number of transactions which use a special purpose insurance company (SPV), in the form of an incorporated cell, for this very purpose.